sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/scanners/json-documents.md

 ---
-title: json_documents
+title: JSON documents
-slug: json_documents
-type: scanner
-status: stable
+description: Explains an overview of json_documents scanner in Tyk Streams
+tags: [ "Tyk Streams", "Scanners", "JSON documents", "json_documents" ]
 ---

 Consumes a stream of one or more JSON documents.